alechemy/amazhonest/README.md

 ### Chrome

 - Navigate to `chrome://extensions` in Chrome and enable Developer Mode.
-- Download `amazhonest.<version>.chrome.crx` from the Releases page.
+- Download `amazhonest.<version>.chrome.crx.zip` from the Releases page and unzip it.
 - Drag the file into the Extensions page in Chrome.

 ### Firefox